Assessment

 Video of a Wheelchair Concept

-Thinking positively, it’s great that people are thinking about access and recognise that barriers exist.
+It’s great that people are thinking about access and recognise that barriers exist.
 The height of things, travelling and steps are very real obstacles that wheelchair users face daily.

 Can you spot the first problem with this concept?